Frequently Asked Questions

 Membership

-Pre-opening memberships are focused more around providing value and offer a significant discount from what the price will be at opening.
+Pre-opening memberships are focused on providing value and offer a significant discount from what the price will be at opening.

-Foundation membership are focused more around making an investment for yourself and/or your family in Hakoah and its vision.
+Foundation Memberships are focused on making an investment for yourself and/or your family in Hakoah and its Vision.
 They also contain significant discounts.

 Both categories of memberships are vital to unlocking the funding of our major donors.